jtbr/spfit-spcat/spinv.md

 # DOCUMENTATION for SPFIT and SPCAT

-These programs use subroutines in SPINV.C to calculate energies and intensities for asymmetric rotors and linear molecules with up to 999 vibrational states and up to 9 spins.
+These programs use subroutines in `spinv.c` to calculate energies and intensities for asymmetric rotors and linear molecules with up to 999 vibrational states and up to 9 spins.
 No distinction is made between electronic states and vibrational states, or between electronic and nuclear spins.

-SPFIT is used for fitting transitions and term values, with no requirement that the transitions obey any particular selection rules.
+**SPFIT** is used for fitting transitions and term values, with no requirement that the transitions obey any particular selection rules.
 SPFIT takes input files with extensions .par and .lin, copies the .par file to a .bak file, creates new text output files with extensions .par, .fit, .var.
 The .par and .var files follow essentially the same format and contain fitting parameters and optionally correlation information.
 The .fit file contains the results of the fit.

-SPCAT is used for predicting line positions and strengths.
+**SPCAT** is used for predicting line positions and strengths.
 It takes the .var file as input along with an .int file that specifies limits for the calculation and contains the transition dipoles.
 The main output files for SPCAT use extensions .out and .cat, which are for general information and for the catalog output format, respectively.
 The .cat file follows the format of the JPL catalog, but does not have experimental data flagged.
 Auxiliary output files with extensions .egy and .str can also be requested.
 The .egy file can contain energies, derivatives with respect to the parameters, eigenvalues, and the undiagonalized Hamiltonian.
 The .str file contains a list of all transition dipole moments.

 The file names for SPFIT and SPCAT can be specified as command line arguments in any order.
 The first file name is used as the base file name for any files not explicitly specified.
 If no command line arguments are specified the program will give a prompt for the file names.

 Some of the details of the program are described in H. M. Pickett, "The Fitting and Prediction of Vibration-Rotation Spectra with Spin Interactions," *J. Molec.
 Spectroscopy*, **148**, 371-377 (1991).
 The $I_{tot}$ spin-coupling basis is described in H. M. Pickett, 'Spin eigenfunctions and operators for the $D_n$ groups.' *J. Molec.
 Spectroscopy*, **228**, 659-663 (2004).
 The Euler series is described in H. M. Pickett, 'Use of Euler series to fit spectra with application to water.' *J. Molec.
 Spectroscopy*, **233**, 174-179 (2005).